hoagsie/vtm/second_inquisition.md

   touches many security agencies.
 It takes in information and either passes the targets to IAO, SAD or other agencies to strike, to have deniability.
 In special cases it sends in its own strike force for high value targets.
-Recruits <a href="Thin-blood" class="wikilink" title="Thin-bloods">Thin-bloods</a> with promises of revenge and cures only to send them to experimentation sites.
+Recruits [Thin-bloods](./thinblood.md) with promises of revenge and cures only to send them to experimentation sites.
 [27][28]
 - **FBI’s Special Affairs Division** - Also called SAD, headed by Deputy Director Marcus Questor.
 Originally formed by J. Edgar Hoover fought